eosnetworkfoundation/grant-framework/applications/oci-transaction-lifecycle.md

 - **FTE:**  2
 - **Costs:** $80,000 USD

 ## Future Plans

-Please include here

-- Support for the API TRansaction Lifecycle is not included in this project.
-Additional support or enhancements would be a separate project
+- Only support for the API Transaction Lifecycle is included in this project; additional, separate support and enhancement projects as outlined in the ENF's blue papers are planned following completion of this one.
 - OCI intends to bid on future ENF projects through the Grant Framework.

 ## Additional Information

-**How did you hear about the Grants Program?** Was told by a member of the EOS Network Foundation.
+**How did you hear about the Grants Program?** We learned about the Grants Program from a member of the EOS Network Foundation.